crcn/tandem-old/README.md

 </component>
 ```

-Components that use behavior take a `controller` parameter which should
+Paperclip components that are compiled must be created in a factory which injects controller code.
+Something like:

 ```typescript
 import { hydrateComponents } from "./button.pc";